How a trader from Hamburg started his business in the Philippines

 At 78, Mr. Kessler still works as the chairman of the company.
 Under the leadership of Ms. Bermudez, HTC expects to grow its all-Filipino employee base to 100 from the current 70 before the year ends.

-The company is currently serving around 500 companies, including big names like San Miguel Corp., Nestlé Philippines, Inc. and Universal Robina Corp.
+The company is currently serving around 500 companies, including big multinational companies.
 In three years, it aims to triple its sales from the current growth rates of 30% to 40% by expanding its customer base.

 Ms. Bermudez said having reputable suppliers like Cargill and Merck makes it easy for them to introduce HTC to target customers.
 HTC’s wide product line allow for them to tap a wide array of industries, thus opening more opportunities for profit.